ak45akash/next-car-wash/SUPABASE_SETUP.md

 ### Services Table
 - Pre-populated with car washing services
-- Each service has a name, description, duration, price, and category
+- Each service has a name, description, duration, price, category, status, and image_url
 - You can manage services from the admin dashboard

 ### Settings Table